sceptri/masters-thesis/README.md

 Also:
 - `julia_env`: Necessary Julia packages required to start the Quarto Julia engine, i.e., QuartoNotebookRunner.jl
+- `assets`: Various other files necessary at some point (logos, assignment, etc.)
 - `_freeze`: Contains cached results of computations
 - `_book`: Rendered project, rendered PDF and HTML can be found here